ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.

 Supportive care for people with pancreatic cancer includes:

 Controlling diabetes.
-If a person develops diabetes due to the loss of insulin produced by the pancreas (more common after a total pancreatectomy), the doctor often prescribes insulin.
+Insulin will usually be recommended if a person develops diabetes due to the loss of insulin produced by the pancreas, which is more common after a total pancreatectomy.

 Relieving pain and other side effects.
-Radiation therapy may be given to help relieve pain, and gemcitabine has also been shown to improve cancer-related symptoms, such as weight loss, pain, and weakness.
-Opioid analgesics (morphine-like drugs) are often needed to help reduce pain.
-Special types of nerve blocks (such as a celiac plexus block, which helps relieve abdominal pain) done by pain specialists may also be used.
+Radiation therapy may be given to help relieve pain.
+Gemcitabine has also been shown to improve cancer-related symptoms, such as weight loss, pain, and weakness.
+Morphine-like drugs called opioid analgesics are often needed to help reduce pain.
+Special types of nerve blocks done by pain specialists may also be used.
+A type of nerve block is a celiac plexus block, which helps relieve abdominal pain.
 During a nerve block, the nerves are injected with either an anesthetic to stop pain for a short time or a medication that destroys the nerves and can relieve pain for a longer time.
-A nerve block can be performed either percutaneously (through the skin) or endoscopically (through an endoscope that is placed through the mouth and past the stomach).
+A nerve block can be performed either percutaneously (through the skin) or through endoscopic ultrasound (see above).
 Learn more about managing pain.
-Recommended supportive care may also include complementary and alternative therapies.

 Palliative and supportive care is not limited to managing a patient’s physical symptoms.
 There are also emotional and psychological issues patients experience that can be managed with professional help and support, such as anxiety, depression, help with coping skills, and the overall difficulty of dealing with cancer.
 Cancer also affects caregivers and loved ones, and they are encouraged to develop support networks as well.